authup/authup/packages/backend/api-core/README.md

 ## Usage

-To use this package th `http-` & `database`-module must be configured at minimum.

-All other modules and methods are optional 🔥.
+This package consists of some submodules (e.g. `http` & `database`).
+These submodules should be configured globally.
+But the global configuration, can be overwritten when embedding a submodul 🔥.

 ### Config
+All options inherit default values, so it is not required to pass any options at all.

 ```typescript
 import { setConfig } from '@authelion/api-core';